 While an undergraduate, Elisson chaired the Tiger, Princeton University’s celebrated humor magazine.
 The Tiger is still recovering.
 Meanwhile, our hero was graduated in 1974 with a bachelor’s degree in Chemical Engineering.
 Most people who know him say that he’s not a typical engineer, whatever that means.
 Most engineers are happy to hear it.

 After getting out of school, Elisson moved to Houston in order to “see the world.”
 He ended up seeing a lot of hot, swampy, flat land festooned with monstrous flying cockroaches.
-In the process of establishing his big-corporation career, he discovered that Texas had its good aspects by meeting and falling in love with She Who Must Be Obeyed (SWMBO), an honest-to-goodness Texan... from Fort Worth, no less.
+In the process of establishing his big-corporation career, he discovered that Texas had its good aspects by meeting and falling in love with Dee, an honest-to-goodness Texan... from Fort Worth, no less.
 They were married in 1977, then embarked on a series of household relocations that began with a move to New Jersey in 1979, where their first child, Elder Daughter, was born later that same year.

 The family migrated to Atlanta in 1981 where they were blessed with another daughter, the Mistress of Sarcasm, the following year.
 Then, after five years in the Heart of the Deep South, they moved to Glastonbury, CT... and two years later, to Trumbull, CT.
 In early 1991, they moved yet again, this time back to Houston.
 In July 1998 they left Houston to return to Atlanta, where they remain unto this day.
 If a rolling stone gathers no moss, then the Elisson clan is definitely “moss-less.”

 Elder Daughter was graduated cum laude in 2001 from Boston University’s College of Communications and currently resides in Philadelphia.
-The Mistress of Sarcasm, having been graduated magna cum laude from Savannah College of Art and Design in 2005, now lives in northwestern Connecticut.
-With both offspring out of the house, this means that Elisson and SWMBO are technically “empty nesters.”
+The Mistress of Sarcasm, having been graduated magna cum laude from Savannah College of Art and Design in 2005, now lives in upstate New York.
+With both offspring out of the house and in their respective urban and rural surroundings, this means that Elisson and Dee are technically “empty nesters.”
 This does not mean, however, that they have broken their daughters’ plates and sawn off their corners of the dinner table.

 A voracious reader, Elisson learned to appreciate science fiction at his mother’s knee.
 Today, he favors Orson Scott Card, Harry Turtledove, Octavia Butler, Isaac Asimov, Arthur C. Clarke, Philip K. Dick, David Brin, Gregory Benford, Greg Bear, Cyril Kornbluth, Fred Pohl, Larry Niven, Harlan Ellison, just to name a few.
 Oh yeah, and mainstreamers like Tom Clancy, John Irving...
 Shakespeare, Huxley, the list goes on forever.
 He credits his father (Eli, of course!) for instilling in him a strange yet highly developed sense of humor and a love for comic verse: Ogden Nash, Franklin Adams, Hilaire Bellocq, Morris Bishop, don marquis, lots more.